SumonaShimu/ChefsCorner-Client/README.md

 # Chefs-Corner
-This project is built using React Boostrap and includes the following features.
+This project is built using React Bootstrap and includes the following features.
 ## Features
 * It has Component-based architecture
 * It is based on Bangladeshi cuisine